shraddha375/sdram_controller/README.md

 - *Auto-Refresh*: Refreshes the capacitors during a normal operation with the SDRAM
 - *Self-Refresh*: Refreshes the SDRAM in a power down mode when the clock enable is 0.

+To give an example, let's say we have 4096 rows in a DRAM and we need to perform refresh for all the rows within 64 ms. That means each row needs to be refreshed in 64 ms/4096 = 15.62 us.

 ## Generations of DRAM

 ### First Generation of DRAM